watertap-org/watertap/docs/technical_reference/unit_models/stoichiometric_reactor.rst

 --------------

-Currently, the costing method is only implement for lime soda ash, and only includes the capital cost of building the whole processes.
+Currently, the costing method is only implement for lime soda ash, and only includes the capital cost of building the whole process.
 The capital cost is a function of total reagent mass being added to the softening processes.

    .. math::